What is Dropshipping and How Does It All Work in 2025?

 The history of dropshipping

-By the early 2000s, trade opened up further and it became easier to source from overseas.
-It also became easier to set up a storefront on marketplaces.
-In 2010, Aliexpress was launched, which made ordering products from Chinese manufacturers a lot more accessible and affordable.
-Between this and the advent of Shopify, it suddenly became easier to not only own and run a product-based online business, but more cost-effective, too.
+The success of Amazon and eBay really highlighted to investors how profitable ecommerce could be.
+In the early days, most dropshippers relied on US-based suppliers.
+By the early 2000s, trade opened up and it became easier to source from overseas.
+In 2010, Aliexpress was launched, which made ordering products from Chinese manufacturers more accessible and affordable for both businesses and consumers.
+Between this and the advent of Shopify, creating your own online business became not only easy, but affordable.

-Is dropshipping profitable today?
-It's where the big business, and big money, is going.
-In 2021, Foot Locker announced that it was piloting a new dropshipping process in conjunction with Nike.
-This pilot dropshipping program aims to deliver more of the right product to the right customers in an appropriate time period, leading to fewer delays and faster restocking of sold-out inventory.
+In 2021, Foot Locker announced that it was piloting a new dropshipping program in conjunction with Nike.
+This pilot program aimed to deliver more of the right product to the right customers in an appropriate time period, leading to fewer delays and more chances to restock on sold-out inventory.
+Major US department store Nordstrom also bought into dropshipping, and planned to reduce traditional wholesale offerings by up to 50 per cent while increasing concessions and dropshipping.

 Benefits of dropshipping